multiversx/mx-exchange-sc/dex/farm_with_lock/README.md

 ## Introduction

-This contract will rewards its participants with Locked MEX instead of MEX.
+This contract will reward its participants with Locked MEX instead of MEX.
 Locked MEX is a META-ESDT with certain metadata stored as attributes.
 Because the META-ESDT create role can be held by only one address per shard, instead of creating the Locked MEX itself, the contract will do a request to Locked MEX Factory to create and forward the tokens to the user, on its behalf.

 ## Endpoints